zarr-developers/zarr-python/docs/talks/scipy2019/submission.rst

 We illustrate the use of Zarr with examples from several different scientific domains.
 Zarr is being used within the Pangeo project [5_], which is building a community platform for big data geoscience.
-The Pangeo community have converted several existing datasets to Zarr, including @@TODO, and have demonstrated their use in computations including @@TODO.
-Within the MalariaGEN project [6_], Zarr is used to store genome variation data from next-generation sequencing of natural populations of malaria parasites and mosquitoes (see, e.g., [7_]), and these data are used as input to analyses of the evolution of these organisms in response to selective pressure from anti-malarial drugs and insecticides. @@TODO another example.
+The Pangeo community have converted a number of existing climate modelling and satellite observation datasets to Zarr [6_], and has demonstrated their use in computations using HPC and cloud computing environments.
+Within the MalariaGEN project [7_], Zarr is used to store genome variation data from next-generation sequencing of natural populations of malaria parasites and mosquitoes (see, e.g., [8_]), and these data are used as input to analyses of the evolution of these organisms in response to selective pressure from anti-malarial drugs and insecticides. @@TODO another example.